 Can we show something as an "edge of chaos" in such a system?

-Can we make the evolution open-ended when we find a way to build self-organizing system?
 Consciousness needs symbolic representation.
 Can we support it to develop symbols?
 Will it start to develop philosophy and religion?
-How can we control the AI (alignment problem) when it becomes smart?
-Can it escape the virtual environment?

 Building the system on GPU

-On a more additional note, I want to share some thoughts on the computing part.
-This is probably only interesting for people who are interested in computations.
 In my first prototype, I computed the distance of objects based on the position of their center.
 In my second prototype, the dangers and food are stored in cells.
 The benefit of using cells is that for the costly sensory computation a kernel can be used.
 A kernel is a mathematical operation which uses some grid cells.
 A known size of cells can be cumulated with a mathematical operation to compute the sensory input.
 This means that we can just use local information to build the whole system.
 When we use only local information we have a system which is quite close to a cellular automaton.
 Some scientists argue that our whole universe is built up from a cellular automaton.
 We could copy the whole memory on the GPU and simulate each cell in a compute shader on the GPU.
 This means we get a massive performance improvement (maybe like 100 times).

-Recently I saw another article in a newspaper where the author held some misconceptions about intelligence quotients.
-This article made the connection to artificial intelligence which sparked my motivation to explain some things about quantifying intelligence.
 Intelligence tests are often subject to discussions.
 Intelligence test measure primary the performance an individual on said test.
 The result is called intelligence quotient (IQ).
 This argument is often used to invalidate the relevance of the IQ score.
 However, studies showed that the result is a good predictor of success in other areas of life.
 This psychometric test is a useful tool in diagnostic psychology.

 Although they are mainly a tool of diagnostic psychology sometimes the term IQ appears in discussions about artificial intelligence.
 When analyzing intelligence there is the problem that there is no known method to quantify behavior and possibilities of cognitive systems.
 Because IQ is a famous measure to quantify intelligence people often come back to referring to IQ.
 If we had a number for intelligence we could optimize algorithms and artificial intelligence would probably a solved problem.
 As an alternative scientist try to evaluate cognitive systems via the environments in which they act.
 OpenAI uses Atari Games to measure the performance of their algorithms.